stuartdd/goWebApp/README.md

 },
 ```

-When a static file is read from the directory defined in **ServerStaticRoot** it is returned without further processing.
+When a static file is read from the directory defined by **ServerStaticRoot** it is by default, returned without further processing.

 If the file name is included in the 'Files' list as above it is templated before it is returned.